 3. Be surprised by Pittaki Street

 The most unconventional street of Athens is located in Psiri and its fairy atmosphere will surprise you, especially at night!
-Pittaki Street has a “ceiling”, made of hundreds of lamps of any shape, size and color, and creating some beautiful lighting effects.
-Pittaki Street was once a pretty unsafe and dark narrow alley which people tended to avoid.
+Pittaki Street has a “ceiling”, made of hundreds of lamps of any shape, size, and color, and creating some beautiful lighting effects.
+Pittaki Street was once a pretty unsafe and dark narrow alley that people tended to avoid.

 In 2012, its look completely changed thanks to the no-profit association “Imagine the City” and the lighting design company Beforelight.
 They decided to upgrade this area of the city by asking the inhabitants to donate their old lamps that were used to decorate and embellish the street which became a real piece of art, other than a safer place!